-Remember, Guests Can Be Stressful
+Remember: Guests Can Be Stressful

 If you’re looking forward to welcoming friends and family into your home for a big game party, remember that this can be stressful for your dog.
 Especially for “pandemic puppies.”
-Dogs and puppies who were born or brought home during the pandemic likely haven’t had much experience with guests and parties which can lead to fearful, or protective behavior when guests start coming over.
+Dogs and puppies who were born or brought home during the pandemic likely haven’t had much experience with guests and parties, which can lead to fearful, or protective behavior when guests start coming over.

 Supervise Your Dog

-Instead, recognize that behavior is a sign that the festivities are too much for your dog to handle right now and give your dog a chance to take a break.
-If you aren’t sure how your dog will react to guests, it can be helpful to keep your dog leashed to you during the Super Bowl gathering so that you can more easily redirect your dog with treats and toys if they get overly excited.
+Instead, recognize that behavior is a sign that the festivities are too much for your dog to handle right now.
+Give your dog a chance to take a break.
+If you aren’t sure how your dog will react to guests, it can be helpful to keep your dog leashed to you during the gathering so that you can more easily redirect them with treats and toys if they get overly excited.
 Be especially attentive to always supervise interactions if there are going to be children visiting your home to ensure they engage safely and appropriately with your dog.

 Teach “Go to Place”

-For a place cue you can use a dog bed or a platform like a Klimb, just make sure that it is large enough for your dog to comfortably lay on.
+For a place cue, you can use a dog bed or a platform like a Klimb.
+Just make sure that it is large enough for your dog to comfortably lay on.
 The idea is to give your dog a comfortable and safe place to be while they are out of the way.
 Start teaching your dog to go to place/bed before you have visitors in the house.

 Step 1: Take a treat and lure your dog to the bed or platform and praise and treat your dog.
-After a few repetitions when your dog is following the treat to the bed start to introduce a verbal cue of your choice like “bed” or “place.”
+After a few repetitions when your dog is following the treat to the bed, start to introduce a verbal cue of your choice like “bed” or “place.”

-Note: If your dog is stressed or fearful about visitors coming into your home it’s better to provide your dog with a safe space like a crate or behind a baby gate or door in another room of the house instead of asking your dog to stay on their bed and watch visitors moving around.
-If your dog is laying in their place while you have visitors over for the big game, be sure to ask guests not to engage with your dog while they are in their place, as this could be distracting or upsetting for your dog.
+Note: If your dog is stressed or fearful about visitors coming into your home, it’s better to provide your dog with a safe space like a crate or another room in the house, blocked by a dog gate.
+This is more effective than asking your dog to stay on their bed and watch visitors moving around.
+If your dog is laying in their place while you have visitors over, be sure to ask guests not to engage with your dog while they are in their place, as this could be distracting or upsetting for your dog.

-If you know your dog isn’t comfortable with guests in the home, consider providing your dog with a separate place in your home to be during the big football party.
-This could look like keeping your dog crated while you have guests visiting, or turning a bedroom into a private hangout space for your dog while visitors are in the house.
-Turn on some music to muffle the game noises, and give your dog a safe chew or stuffed KONG in their quiet area because chewing can be a stress-relieving and soothing activity for dogs.
+Consider providing your dog with a separate place in your home to be during the party.
+This could look mean keeping your dog crated while you have guests visiting, or turning a bedroom into a private hangout space for your dog while visitors are in the house.
+Turn on some music to muffle the game noises, and give your dog a safe chew or stuffed KONG in their quiet area.
+Chewing can be a stress-relieving and soothing activity for dogs.